founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY s.calendar_year;
 ```

-**Expected output interpretation:** Yearly percentage lift (or decline) in daily revenue when the day is a public holiday.
+**Output interpretation:** Yearly percentage lift (or decline) in daily revenue when the day is a public holiday.
 Useful for promotional planning and staffing during holidays.

 ---
 # Ad Hoc - Advanced Queries